Health informatics: Translational bioinformatics

 Genomic data are used to identify the genes involvement in unknown or rare conditions/syndromes.
 Currently, the most vigorous area of using genomics is oncology.
 The identification of genomic sequencing of cancer may define reasons of drug(s) sensitivity and resistance during oncological treatment processes.
+But not all genomic data is kept private.
+Some researchers argue that with the current status of large public access depositories of genomic information, such as found in the TCGA (The Cancer Genome Atlas), such proves to be slower translation rates with the constant stream of disease growing sampling (Tenenbaum et al., 2017).